 Carnival City Casino and Entertainment World is known as a Gauteng casino that’s fun and imbued with pizzazz.
 But, beyond the glamour of the casino floor, the serious task of running a business and creating employment opportunities for Gauteng residents takes precedence.

 And it’s behind the scenes that Carnival City is committed to making a positive difference to disabled residents of Ekurhuleni.
-Through a well-coordinated and carefully structured experiential training programme, the Carnival City staff complement has expanded to include 17 interns with special needs.
+Through a well-coordinated and carefully structured experiential training programme, contributing to Brakpan as a community.
+The Carnival City staff complement has expanded to include 17 interns with special needs.
 For these people, the Carnival City team provides hands-on training and mentorship programmes, helping them gain a skill set previously deemed unattainable.

 Joseph Carrim, one of the learnership programme candidates, had his right arm amputated after a farm accident.
 A father of 3, Joseph has battled to secure employment since the accident but was placed into the Carnival City marketing department, thanks to his unique skills gained as chairperson of the Ekurhuleni Disability Forum.
 Despite his disability, Joseph’s community involvement and consistent volunteer work within his own neighbourhood speaks volumes of his commitment to improving not only his own life, but also the lives of those around him.